LNFWebsite/Streamly/README.md

   <sub>Note: You may even use Streamly just stored on your computer, but likely YouTube will prevent many videos from playing.
 This is because those content creators have blocked their videos from being loaded on a non-website page.
 You may resolve this easily by placing Streamly on a file hosting service that allows you to access the file without downloading (ie. forking on GitHub), or your own web server.<sub>

-- Works on all modern browsers (Firefox, Chrome, more...) as well as browsers on Android phones/tablets.
-(Latest Firefox is recommended on PC, Chrome is recommended on Android, IE is not supported)
+- Works on all modern browsers (Firefox, Chrome, more...) as well as browsers on phones/tablets.
+(Latest Firefox is recommended on PC, IE is not supported)

 ### *[Subscribe to Streamly on Reddit for updates.](https://www.reddit.com/r/StreamlyReddit/)*